dyllandry/logseq/pages/Message Queue Project.md

+- architecture
 	- message_sender_app: sends messages onto queues A & B
 	- message_consumer_app_A: reads off queue A, does fake long process
-- message_consumer_app_B: reads of queue A, does fake long process
+	- message_consumer_app_B: reads of queue A, does fake long process -